 8. Watch “It’s the Great Pumpkin, Charlie Brown”

-Have this movie playing in the background while you’re getting started on your fall decorating.
+Have this movie playing in the background while you start your fall decorating.
 It is great for the kids to watch and will help them get into the fall groove!
-If you happen to miss it when it comes on TV, you can always stream it from Amazon Prime if you miss it on TV.
+You can always stream it from Amazon Prime if you miss it on TV.

 9. Make pumpkin cookies

-Once fall arrives, it time to eat everything pumpkin flavored!
+Once fall arrives, it’s time to eat everything pumpkin flavored!
 You can start with homemade cookies.
 Then experiment with cupcakes, muffins, and more!

 10. Make a plate of treats and leave them on a neighbor’s doorstep

 Spreading kindness and food is the perfect item for your family bucket list.
 It will teach your children how important it is to give while you are spending quality time together.
 Maybe hand out those pumpkin cookies you made earlier?
 Or, check out this list of over 40 best fall cookies.